Muehlenbeckia: Description

 Species of Muehlenbeckia vary considerably in their growth habits; they may be perennials, vinelike, or shrubs.
 All have rhizomatous roots.
 Their leaves are arranged alternately on the stem, usually with stalks (petioles), but sometimes stalkless (sessile).
 The brownish ocrea is short and tubular, soon disintegrating.
 The inflorescences may be terminal or axillary, and are in the form of spikes or clusters, with at most very short peduncles (flowering stems).
 Individual flowers have pedicels (stalks).
 The flowers may be bisexual or unisexual, with sometimes a mixture of staminate, pistillate and bisexual flowers on the same plant.
 There are five white to greenish white tepals, joined at the base.
 Staminate flowers have 8 (sometimes 9) stamens and a rudimentary pistil.
 Pistillate flowers have rudimentary stamens and three spreading styles.
 The fruit is in the form of a black or dark brown unwinged achene, three-sided to more or less globe-shaped, at least partly enclosed by the persistent tepals.

 Taxonomy

 The genus was erected by Carl Meissner in 1841, initially for two species that he distinguished from Coccoloba and Polygonum.
 The generic name honours Alsatian bryologist Heinrich Gustav Mühlenbeck (1798–1845).

 Muehlenbeckia is placed in the tribe Polygoneae of the subfamily Polygonoideae.
 Within the tribe, it is most closely related to the genera Reynoutria and Fallopia s.s., forming the so-called "RMF clade".

 Species

-As of October 2025, Plants of the World Online recognized 24 species (see note below):
+As of October 2025, Plants of the World Online accepts 27 species.